I Am:

 • Study and development of image sensors on silicon for visible and near infrared radiation

-• Nano/microelectronics / Integrated circuits / Physics of semiconductor devices / Physics of photodetection
+• Nano/Microelectronics / Integrated circuits / Physics of semiconductor devices / Physics of photodetection

 • Effects of space and nuclear radiation on image sensors and hardening by design